isotopp/isotopp.github.io/content/posts/2019-12-30-sonos-recycle-mode.md

 - sonos
 title: Sonos Recycle Mode
 ---
-Sonos is a company that makes Wifi Connected speakers.
+Sonos is a company that makes Wi-Fi Connected speakers.
 They offer acceptable sound quality and an extremely good user experience.
 They also so far have never cancelled support for any of their speakers.